-If you would like to make your own investment decisions, you can find more information about the choices available to you on your Plan website.
+If you would like to make your own investment decisions, you can find more information about the choices available to you in the Investment Guide on your Plan website.

 There is now more flexibility than ever before when you come to take your money, so it's important to review your investment choice regularly to make sure it matches your retirement goals.